Senior UI / UX Designer

 Research showed that mixed colors, gradients, and competing panels made some users work harder to understand the hierarchy.

-The top navigation and left icon system needed to become quieter so clinicians could find the data faster.
+The top navigation and left icon system needed to become less dominant so clinicians could find the data faster.

 OutcomeMD needed clinicians to segment patient data, move into reporting, and return to detail views without losing trust in the state of the system.
 The filter model was redesigned to stay persistent, visible, and easier to reason through.